 Receive the latest data on your candidates and verify their identity, rental history, employment background, and creditworthiness.

-Credit reports have various indicators that would help you to verify tenant’s credibility.
+Credit reports have various indicators that would help you to verify a tenant’s credibility.
 First of all, you will be able to see any collection records, accounts that are past due or discharged.
-That would help you to identify tenant’s financial behavior and money habits.
-Second, you will be able to see red flags in the tenant’s rental or residential history, such as evictions, foreclosures on the house or bankruptcies.
-Last but not least, credit report allows you to review candidate’s current credit accounts and loans to check for the presence of late payments.
+That would help you to identify the tenant’s financial behavior and money habits.
+Second, you will be able to see red flags in the tenant’s rental or residential history, such as evictions, foreclosures on the house, or bankruptcies.
+Last but not least, a credit report allows you to review a candidate’s current credit accounts and loans to check for the presence of late payments.
 That would help in cases when a prospect has good financial standing in the past but might currently have problems with funds.